Three review 2023: our honest verdict on the mobile network

 Pay As You Go customers on Three now have to pay twice as much as they used to for their data and almost three times as much to make calls.
 We’d say customers looking for traditional PAYG should look elsewhere.

-Otherwise you can see which other networks offer better pay as you go schemes here.
-In all, if you want to join Three but you don’t want a contract, we’d have a look at their monthly bundles (see below).
+There are a few other choices for Pay As You Go that you can see in our guide here.
+But if you want to join Three but don’t want to be stuck on a contract, we’d look at their monthly bundles (see below).

 Useful link: See all PAYG rates and costs on Three

-If you want to pay as you go but find yourself eating up a lot of credit per month (let’s say over £10) then Three’s monthly bundles of minutes, texts and data are a better value option.
+If you often find yourself eating through a lot of credit each month on PAYG (such as over £10) then you’ll probably be better off on one of Three’s monthly bundles of mins, texts and data.

 Three call them add-ons, but you can take one as your main plan whether you’re a Three user or not.
 Your bundle lasts 30 days and after that you can leave if you wish, just make sure your plan doesn’t auto-renew.

-These are typically worse value per GB than their pay monthly contracts, but you don’t have to pass a credit check to join them.
-And they’re still much better value than paying per min, text and MB.
+They’re usually worse value per GB than their SIM only contracts, but you can join these without passing a credit check.
+And they’re much better value than paying as you go at Three’s rates.

-If you’re looking a great value SIM only deal without having to pass a credit check then SMARTY are worth a look.
-They offer the same network experience as being on Three but offer 1-month deals that you can leave or switch when you like.
+If you’re looking for a great value deal without having to pass a credit check then SMARTY are worth a look.
+They offer the same network experience as being on Three but offer very flexible 1-month deals.

 Useful link: How Add-ons work | Latest prices